rust-lang/rust/text/1440-drop-types-in-const.md

 # Motivation
 [motivation]: #motivation

 Some of the collection types do not allocate any memory when constructed empty (most notably `Vec`).
-With the change to make leaking safe, the restriction on `static` items with destructors is no longer required to be a hard error (as it is safe and accepted that these destructors may never run).
+With the change to make leaking safe, the restriction on `static` or `const` items with destructors is no longer required to be a hard error (as it is safe and accepted that these destructors may never run).

 Allowing types with destructors to be directly used in `const` functions and stored in `static`s or `const`s will remove the need to have